Understand secure, Azure-managed workstations

-Secured isolated workstations are critically important for the security of sensitive roles like administrators, developers, and operators of critical services.
-Many other security controls and assurances will fail or have no effect if the underlying client workstation security has been compromised.
+Secured, isolated workstations are critically important for the security of sensitive roles like administrators, developers, and critical service operators.
+If client workstation security is compromised, many security controls and assurances can fail or be ineffective.

-This article explains the concept of secure workstation and its importance.
-If you are already familiar with the concept and would like to skip to deployment, please read How to Deploy a Secure Workstation.
+This article explains the concept of a secure workstation and its importance.
+If you are already familiar with the concept and would like to skip to deployment, visit Deploy a Secure Workstation.

-The rapid adoption of cloud services and the ability to work from anywhere has created a new method for exploitation.
-Attackers are exploiting weak security controls on devices where administrators work and are able to gain access to privileged resources.
+The rapid adoption of cloud services and the ability to work from anywhere has created a new exploitation method.
+By exploiting weak security controls on devices where administrators work, attackers can gain access to privileged resources.

-- Persistence and look at means to move laterally
+- Persistence to look for a means to move laterally.

-This document provides a solution to help protect your computing devices by isolating management and services to help protect against lateral movement or attacks from less valuable productivity devices.
-The design helps reduce the ability to successfully execute a breach by breaking the chain prior to infiltration of the device used to manage or access sensitive cloud resources.
-The solution described will utilize native Azure services that are part of the Microsoft 365 Enterprise stack including:
+This document describes a solution that can help protect your computing devices from such lateral attacks.
+The solution isolates management and services from less valuable productivity devices, breaking the chain before the device that has access to sensitive cloud resources can be infiltrated.
+The solution uses native Azure services that are part of the Microsoft 365 Enterprise stack:

-- Autopilot for device setup and deployment and refresh
+- Autopilot for device setup, deployment, and refresh

 - Windows 10 (current version) for device health attestation and user experience

-- Microsoft Defender Advanced Threat Protection (ATP) for endpoint protection, detection, and response with cloud management
+- Defender ATP for cloud-managed endpoint protection, detection, and response

-- Azure AD PIM for managing authorization, including Just In Time (JIT) privileged access to resources
+- Azure AD PIM for managing authorization and just-in-time (JIT) privileged access to resources

-All users, and operators benefit from using a secure workstation.
-An attacker who compromises a PC or device can do several things including impersonate all cached accounts, and use credentials, and tokens used on that device while they are logged on.
-This risk makes securing the devices used for any privileged role including administrative rights so important as devices where a privileged account is used are targets for lateral movement and privilege escalation attacks.
-These accounts may be used for a variety of assets such as:
+All users and operators benefit when using a secure workstation.
+An attacker who compromises a PC or device can impersonate all cached accounts.
+When logged in to the device, they might also use credentials and tokens.
+This risk makes it important to secure devices that are used for privileged roles, including administrative rights.
+Devices with privileged accounts are targets for lateral movement and privilege escalation attacks.
+These accounts can be used for a variety of assets such as:

-- Social media accounts administrator with high exposure
+- Social media account administrator with high exposure

-- Highly sensitive workstations like SWIFT payment terminals
+- Highly sensitive workstation, such as a SWIFT payment terminal

-Microsoft recommends implementing elevated security controls for privileged workstations where these accounts are used to reduce risk.
-Additional guidance can be found in the Azure Active Directory feature deployment guide, Office 365 roadmap, and Securing Privileged Access roadmap).
+To reduce risk, you should implement elevated security controls for privileged workstations that make use of these accounts.
+For more information, see the Azure Active Directory feature deployment guide, Office 365 roadmap, and Securing Privileged Access roadmap).

-While it is possible to add security to an existing device, it is better to start with a secure foundation.
-Starting with a known good device and a set of known security controls puts your organization in the best position to maintain that increased level of security.
-With the ever growing number of attack vectors allowed by casual email and web browsing, it is increasingly hard to ensure a device can be trusted.
-This guide works under the assumption a dedicated workstation separated from standard productivity, browsing, and email tasks are completed.
-Removal of productivity, web browsing, and email from a device can have a negative impact on productivity, but this safeguard is typically acceptable for scenarios where the job tasks don’t explicitly require it and risk of a security incident is high.
+A growing number of attack vectors through email and web browsing makes it increasingly hard to be sure that a device can be trusted.
+This guide assumes that a dedicated workstation is isolated from standard productivity, browsing, and email.
+Removal of productivity, web browsing, and email from a device can have a negative impact on productivity.
+However, this safeguard is typically acceptable for scenarios where the job tasks don’t explicitly require it and risk of a security incident is high.

-Web browsing here refers to general access to arbitrary websites, which is a high risk distinctly different from using a web browser to access a small number of well-known administrative websites for services like Azure, Office 365, other cloud providers, and SaaS applications.
+Web browsing here refers to general access to arbitrary websites which can be a high risk activity.
+Such browsing is distinctly different from using a web browser to access a small number of well-known administrative websites for services like Azure, Office 365, other cloud providers, and SaaS applications.

-Containment strategies provide increased security assurances by increasing the number and type of controls an adversary has to overcome in order to access sensitive assets.
-The model developed here provides containment of administrative privileges to specific devices using a tiered privilege model.
+Containment strategies tighten security by increasing the number and type of controls that deter an attacker from gaining access sensitive assets.
+The model described in this article uses a tiered privilege design and restricts administrative privileges to specific devices.

 Supply chain management

-Essential to a secured workstation is a supply chain solution where the workstation you use is trusted, a 'root of trust'.
-This solution will address the root of trust using the Microsoft Autopilot technology.
-For a secured workstation Microsoft Autopilot provides the ability to leverage Microsoft OEM-optimized Windows 10 devices that provide a known good state from the manufacturer.
-Instead of reimaging a device that may not be trusted, Microsoft Autopilot can transform a Windows device into a “business-ready” state, applying settings and policies, installing apps, and even changing the edition of Windows 10 being used (for example, from Windows 10 Pro to Windows 10 Enterprise, to support advanced features).
+Essential to a secured workstation is a supply chain solution where you use a trusted workstation called the 'root of trust'.
+For this solution, the root of trust uses Microsoft Autopilot technology.
+To secure a workstation, Autopilot lets you leverage Microsoft OEM-optimized Windows 10 devices.
+These devices come in a known good state from the manufacturer.
+Instead of reimaging a potentially insecure device, Autopilot can transform a Windows device into a “business-ready” state.
+It applies settings and policies, installs apps, and even changes the edition of Windows 10.
+For example, Autopilot might change a device's Windows installation from Windows 10 Pro to Windows 10 Enterprise so that it can use advanced features.

 Device roles and profiles

-Throughout the guidance, multiple security profiles and roles will be addressed to achieve a more secure solution for users, developers, and IT operations staff.
-These profiles have been aligned to support common users in organizations that can benefit from an enhanced, or secure workstation, while balancing usability and risk.
-The guidance will provide configuration of settings based on industry accepted standards.
-This guidance is used to illustrate a method in hardening Windows 10 and reducing the risks associated with device or user compromise using policy and technology to help manage security features and risks.
+This guidance references several security profiles and roles that can help you create more secure solutions for users, developers, and IT personnel.
+These profiles balance usability and risks for common users that can benefit from an enhanced or secure workstation.
+The settings configurations provided here are based on industry accepted standards.
+This guidance shows how to harden Windows 10 and reduce the risks associated with device or user compromise.
+It does so by using policy and technology to help manage security features and risks.

-Low Security – A managed standard workstation provides a good starting point for most home, and small business use.
-These devices are Azure AD registered and Intune managed.
-The profile permits users to run any applications and browse any website.
-An antimalware solution like Microsoft Defender should be enabled.
+Low Security – A managed, standard workstation provides a good starting point for most home and small business use.
+These devices are registered in Azure AD and managed with Intune.
+This profile permits users to run any applications and browse any website.
+An anti-malware solution like Microsoft Defender should be enabled.

-Enhanced Security – Is an entry level protected solution, good for home users, small business users, as well as general developers.
+Enhanced Security – This entry-level, protected solution is good for home users, small business users, and general developers.

 High Security – The most effective means to reduce the attack surface of a workstation is to remove the ability to self-administer the workstation.
-Removing local administrative rights is a step that enhances security and can impact productivity if implemented incorrectly.
-The High Security profile builds on the enhanced security profile with one considerable change, the removal of the local admin.
-This profile is designed to help with users that maybe a high profile user such as an executive or users that may have contact with sensitive data such as payroll, or approval of services, and processes.
+Removing local administrative rights is a step that improves security, but it can impact productivity if implemented incorrectly.
+The high security profile builds on the enhanced security profile with one considerable change: the removal of the local admin.
+This profile is designed for high profile users: executives, payroll and sensitive data users, approvers for services and processes.

-- The High Security user profile demands a higher controlled environment while still being able to perform their productivity activity, such as mail, and web browsing while maintaining a simple to use experience.
-The users expect features such as cookies, favorites, and other shortcuts available to operate.
-However these users may not require the ability to modify, or debug their device, and will not need to install drivers.
-The High Security profile is deployed using the High Security - Windows10 (1809) script.
+The high security user demands a more controlled environment while still being able to do activities such as email and web browsing in a simple-to-use experience.
+The users expect features such as cookies, favorites, and other shortcuts to work.
+However, these users may not require the ability to modify or debug their device.
+They also don't need to install drivers.
+The high security profile is deployed using the High Security - Windows10 (1809) script.

-Secured – An attacker who can compromise an administrative account can typically cause significant business damage by data theft, data alteration, or service disruption.
-In this hardened state, the workstation will enable all the security controls and policies that restrict direct control of local application management, and productivity tools are removed.
-As a result, compromising the device is made more difficult as mail and social media are blocked which reflect the most common way phishing attacks can succeed.
+Secured – An attacker who compromises an administrative account can cause significant business damage by data theft, data alteration, or service disruption.
+In this hardened state, the workstation enables all the security controls and policies that restrict direct control of local application management.
+A secured workstation has no productivity tools so the device more difficult to compromise.
+It blocks the most common vector for phishing attacks: email and social media.
 The secured workstation can be deployed with the Secure Workstation - Windows10 (1809) SecurityBaseline script.

-A secure workstation provides an administrator a hardened workstation that has clear application control, and application guard.
-The workstation will use credential, device, and exploit guard to protect the host from malicious behavior.
-Additionally all local disks are encrypted with Bitlocker encryption.
+A secure workstation provides an administrator with a hardened workstation that has clear application control and application guard.
+The workstation uses credential guard, device guard, and exploit guard to protect the host from malicious behavior.
+All local disks are also encrypted with BitLocker.

-Isolated – This custom offline scenario represents the extreme end of the spectrum (no installation scripts are provided for this case).
-Organizations may need to manage an isolated business critical function such as a high value production line or life support systems that requires unsupported/unpatched legacy operating systems.
-Because security is critical and cloud services are unavailable, organizations may either manually manage/update these computers or use an isolated Active Directory forest architecture (like the Enhanced Security Admin Environment (ESAE)) to manage them.
-In these circumstance removing all access except basic Intune, and ATP health checking should be considered.
+Isolated – This custom, offline scenario represents the extreme end of the spectrum.
+No installation scripts are provided for this case.
+You might need to manage a business-critical function that requires an unsupported or unpatched legacy operating system.
+For example, a high value production line or a life-support system.
+Because security is critical and cloud services are unavailable, you can manage and update these computers manually or with an isolated Active Directory forest architecture such as the Enhanced Security Admin Environment (ESAE).
+In these circumstances, consider removing all access except basic Intune and ATP health checks.